lcyvin/warped-world-rpg/README.md

 - Word break at or before 90 characters (see the .vimrc in this project's root)
 - Chapter and Section titles should use title casing (E.G.: This is Title Cased)
-- Unless specifically necessary or relevant utilize neutral, non-gendered language ("they" instead of "he or she", for instance)
+- Unless specifically necessary or relevant utilize neutral, inclusive language ("they" instead of "he or she", for instance)
 - Any excerpts or content additions such as game starters or supplements must be original works or otherwise be directly attributed to their authors and be used with explicit